EMPLOYMENT HISTORY

 2009-09 Francis Parker High School teaching 11th and 12th graders Marine Science

-2008-current Consultant work for the Grand Bahama Committee for Concerned Residence
+2008 Consultant work for the Grand Bahama Committee for Concerned Residence

 2008-2009 Environmental Geologist and Consultant, H. M. Pitt Laboratory,